 If the review of informal documentation reveals that the PRA has satisfied the requirements and the formal documentation does not adequately represent the supporting analyses or the results included, then F&O finding on documentation should address revision of the final documentation.
-If the informal documentation is insufficient to make the judgment, then F&O finding should note that.
+If the informal documentation is insufficient to make the judgment, then F&O finding on the technical SR should note that.